JetBrains/Qodana/topics/qodana-ide-plugin.md

       <img src="ide-plugin-cicd-1.png" dark-src="ide-plugin-cicd-1_dark.png" width="706" alt="Second step of the CI/CD configuration in the Run Qodana dialog" border-effect="line"/>
    </step>
    <step>
-      <p>Select the CI/CD solution you would like to configure %product% for, and study the instructions.</p>
+      <p>Select the CI solution you would like to configure %product% for, and study the instructions.</p>
       <img src="ide-plugin-cicd-2.png" dark-src="ide-plugin-cicd-2_dark.png" width="706" alt="Third step of the CI/CD configuration in the Run Qodana dialog" border-effect="line"/>
    </step>
 </procedure>